Justice Bell (Valley Forge)

 The Justice Bell (The Women's Liberty Bell, also known as the Woman's Suffrage Bell) is a replica of the Liberty Bell made in 1915.
 It was created to promote the cause for women's suffrage in the United States from 1915 to 1920.
 The bell is on permanent display at the Washington Memorial Chapel in Valley Forge National Park in Pennsylvania.

-Casting and design
+1915: Casting and design

-The Justice Bell was commissioned by suffragist Katherine Wentworth Ruschenberger in 1915 and was cast by the Meneely Bell Foundry in Troy, New York and cost $2,000.
+The Justice Bell was commissioned by suffragist Katharine Wentworth Ruschenberger and was cast on March 31, 1915, by the Meneely Bell Foundry in Troy, New York and cost $2,000.
 The Justice Bell is a replica of the Liberty Bell, with a few minor design differences.
 The Justice Bell does not have a crack, and the words, "establish JUSTICE" were added on the top line of the inscription.
 Also, the Liberty Bell was cast in London, and the Justice Bell was cast in Troy, New York.

 The inscription on the Justice Bell reads: